Bhu1-V/RIPBoy/README.md

 - Download The Source Code [RUST is Required].
 Put the Game u wanna play into main Directory of project with the name game.

 - cargo run to start emulator.

+Credits :

+- mixtela for his bootCode for GameBoy.